-Local Progress is staffed by the Center for Popular Democracy, a high-impact national organization that builds organizing power to transform the local and state policy landscape through deep, long-term partnerships with leading community-based organizing groups, innovative and insightful research, and strategic partnerships.
+Local Progress is staffed by the Center for Popular Democracy, and its sister organization CPD Action, a high-impact national organization that builds organizing power to transform the local and state policy landscape through deep, long-term partnerships with leading community-based organizing groups, innovative and insightful research, and strategic partnerships.
 In addition to the staff listed below, an array of staff at the Center for Popular Democracy provides policy, communications, research, recruitment, campaign, and other operational support.

 Co-Director of Local Progress, Center for Popular Democracy